Stage 4 Lung Cancer Survivor

 In November of 2015 I was working on my friend ranch and after a long day of shoveling decomposed granite I notice when we called it a night my left leg was swollen.
 When I posted a picture of my leg I received more than one suggestion it might be a blood clot and I should have it scanned.
 That scan triggered my Oncologist to order a CT scan the following week and that scan revealed a 1.2 CM tumor in my left lung.

 This is when my plan B kicked in.
-Before requesting a needle biopsy of the tumor I wanted conformation the cancer hadn’t metastasized to any other location.
+Before requesting a needle biopsy of the tumor I wanted confirmation the cancer hadn’t metastasized to any other location.
 So first I requested a PET scan, followed by a bone scan and a brain MRI.
 It was an all-clear, so now I knew it was only the new ½ inch tumor in my left lung I had to confront.

 In December of 2015 I had a needle biopsy performed, and then I had the results sent to Foundation Medicine to test my tissue sample.
 I was very impressed with the report, over 24 pages.
 It discussed my alterations and statics about my alterations, and even ones that I had expression for that did not yet have treatment protocols.
 The report also listed FDA approved treatments for my alterations and all the clinical trials that were available.